madettmann/MolecularDynamics/README.md

 # MolecularDynamics
 An implementation of the MM3 molecular dynamics code written in MATLAB This code makes it possible to let an atomic system evolve in time.
-Currently, it has a benzene ring hard-coded into the software.
+GenerateAtoms.m is used to generate the positions of a benzene ring.
+MolecularDynamics.m is a driver file to run a simulation on benzene.
+Energy.png shows the potential energy as the simulation is run and Vibrations.png shows how the bond lengths change in time. sim.avi shows the molecule moving in time.
+# Requirements
+Matlab 2019 or later